ksgerastenok/XMLTOJSON/README.md

 There is some special names:
 - #text - the text value of current node
 - #xmlns - the namespace of current node
+- #name - the local name of current node

+Example is shown in corresponding Java or Python source.